 Fast and cheap

-Pinterest isn’t the only American company to rely on Chinese AI technology.
+Pierest isn’t the only American company to rely on Chinese AI technology.
 These models are becoming increasingly popular among a wide variety of Fortune 500 companies.

-Airbnb CEO Brian Chesky told Bloomberg in October that his company is relying “heavily” on Alibaba’s Qwen to power its customer service AI agent.
+Airbnb CEO Brian Chesky told Bloomberg in October that his company is relying “heavily” on Alibaba’s Qwen to power its customer service AI age.
 He gave three simple reasons for this choice: this model is “very good”, “fast” and “cheap”.

 More evidence can be found in Hugging Face; A platform where users can download ready-made AI models, including models from big developers like Meta and Alibaba.